rubyrpg/native_audio/README.md

 # What is native_audio?

-Native audio is a thin wrapper around miniaudio for simple audio playback from Ruby.
+Native audio is a thin wrapper around miniaudio for simple audio playback from Ruby, with built-in support for delay and reverb effects.

 ## Installation